 SR-22 insurance in Connecticut isn’t a type of insurance but rather a certificate of financial responsibility that some drivers must file.
 It’s often required for individuals who have been convicted of certain driving-related offenses, such as DUI, driving without insurance, reckless driving or multiple traffic offenses.

-This guide outlines what SR-22 insurance covers in Connecticut and explains how it impacts your annual premium rates should you require SR-22.
+In this guide, you’ll find what SR-22 insurance covers in Connecticut and how it affects your annual premiums should you need one.

 Who needs an SR-22 in Connecticut?

-In Connecticut, individuals whose driving licenses were suspended or revoked due to certain violations may be required to obtain an SR-22.
+In Connecticut, an SR-22 is typically required for individuals whose license was suspended or revoked due to certain violations.

 • DUI or DWI (driving under the influence or driving while intoxicated) conviction